This Year Could Be Your Hardest Ever

 Joseph’s story is a powerful example.
 Betrayed by his brothers, sold into slavery, falsely accused, and forgotten in prison, Joseph lost years of his life to circumstances he did not choose.
 Yet God was quietly at work in every chapter.
 When Joseph eventually stood before the very brothers who betrayed him, he was able to say that what they intended for harm, God used for good (Genesis 50:20).

-Because hard and good are not mutually exclusive.
+Did you catch that?
+Hard and good are not mutually exclusive.

 So will you be prepared to learn?